ssirimilla/power-analysis/README.md

 I consider the baseline model not very good, despite the high accuracy.

 - The model has extremely poor precision for hurricanes (0.32).
 This means that when the model predicts “hurricane,” it is wrong 68% of the time.
 This makes it unreliable for rare-event prediction.
 - The high recall for hurricanes (0.86) comes from overpredicting them.The model predicts “hurricane” too often, inflating recall but damaging precision.
 - Accuracy is misleading because ~95% of events are non-hurricanes.
 A model could predict “not hurricane” for everything and still be highly accurate.

+# Final Model
+---

+For the final model, along with `'MONTH'` and `'CLIMATE.REGION'`, I shall be using `'U.S._STATE'`, `'ANOMALY.LEVEL'`, and `'CLIMATE.CATEGORY'`.

+- `'U.S._STATE'` - nominal categorical.
+As we have seen in our data visualisation of states vs hurricane outages, Coastal and southeastern states are far more likely to experience hurricane-driven outages than inland states.
+- `'CLIMATE.CATEGORY'` and `'ANOMALY.LEVEL'` capture deviations from typical climate conditions (climatic episodes).
+Hurricanes are more likely under certain climate regimes, so these features provide information about the broader environmental conditions that influence storm formation.